upliftngr/MiYanda/PITCHME.md

 <p>Computer science is the study of problems, problem-solving, and the solutions that come out of the
 problem-solving process.
 <br>
-A computer scientist’s goal is to develop an algorithm, a stepby- step list of instructions for solving any instance of the problem that might arise.
+A computer scientist’s goal is to develop an algorithm, a step-by- step list of instructions for solving any instance of the problem that might arise.

 ---

-### Module 2
+## Module 2
 <br>
 <span style="color:gray; font-size:0.6em;">Introduction to Programming</span>
 <br>
 Programming is the process of taking an algorithm and encoding it into a notation, a programming language, so that it can be executed by a computer.

+---

 ###Loops
 ```python